carey-andrew/bc15-w3-recap-task-fetch-challenge-carey-andrew/README.md

 # Fetch Recap Task

 To complete a fetch request task, I decided to build a movie website.
 It helps my children see quickly what is on at the cinema.
+The descriptions help me quickly decide if it is suitable and if they would enjoy the movie.

 I learned a lot about making API calls and displaying data using the documentation from the API site.